photoprism/photoprism-docs/docs/funding.md

 In no way do we spurn other OSS projects like [OpenStreetMap](https://www.openstreetmap.org/), as a Twitter user suggested.
 We just state the fact that even a non-commercial app can't use their API for production, which is perfectly OK.
 On the other hand, it also doesn't mean we have to provide this service for free to our users.

 We've learned that money is a very sensitive topic most of our users don't engage with and even try to avoid.
-No wonder many founders go the easy way, take venture capital and sell licenses for their software.
+For this reason, we'll exclude this topic from our social media communication from now on.

 ## Public and corporate sponsorship ##